GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 -  You have a geographic grid (i.e., in longitude and latitude).
-Simply supply the **-fg** option and your grid coordinates will automatically be converted to meters via a “Flat Earth” approximation on the currently selected ellipsoid (Note: this is only possible in those few programs that require this capability.
+Simply supply the **-fg** option and your grid coordinates will automatically be converted to meters via a "Flat Earth" approximation on the currently selected ellipsoid (Note: this is only possible in those few programs that require this capability.
 In general, **-fg** is used to specify table coordinates).